-Some misconceptions about dogs and Koalas (With thanks to the Koala Action Group, Capalaba Qld, for advice in this section)
+Some misconceptions about dogs and Koalas (with thanks to the Koala Action Group, Capalaba Qld, for advice in this section)

 Many people don’t believe that their cute pet could pose a threat to Koalas.
-However, even the most gentle of dogs can become very protective of its territory when a Koala enters it.
+However, even the most gentle of dogs can become very protective of territory when a Koala enters it.